Effect of Diet on Hippocampal Volume in a Population at Risk for Alzheimer’s Disease

-SYNOPSIS: Magnetic resonance imaging of the brain in community-dwelling people (average age of 60 years) found that a long-term, high-quality diet was associated with larger hippocampal volumes after an average interval of 11 years.
+SYNOPSIS: MRI of the brain in community-dwelling people (average age, 60 years) revealed that a long-term, high-quality diet was associated with larger hippocampal volumes after an average interval of 11 years.

 SOURCE: Akbaraly T, Sexton C, Zsoldos E, et al. Association of long-term diet quality with hippocampal volume: Longitudinal cohort study.
 Am J Med 2018; Jul 26. doi: 10.1016/j.amjmed.2018.07.001.
 [Epub ahead of print].

 Results from many recent studies have supported the beneficial effect of diet and nutrition on the development of cognitive decline and Alzheimer’s disease.
-Researchers have found that diet not only has a therapeutic effect on cognitive function, but also improves mood, cardiovascular risk, weight loss, and insulin resistance.
-Although researchers have examined how diet affects a variety of cognitive outcomes, such as memory scores and progression to a diagnosis of mild cognitive impairment or Alzheimer’s disease, few have examined how diet affects brain biomarkers of Alzheimer’s disease, especially among middle-aged, cognitively intact individuals.
+Researchers have found that diet not only therapeutically affects cognitive function, but also improves mood, cardiovascular risk, weight loss, and insulin resistance.
+Although researchers have examined how diet affects many cognitive outcomes, such as memory scores and progression to a diagnosis of mild cognitive impairment or Alzheimer’s disease, few have investigated how diet affects brain biomarkers of Alzheimer’s disease, especially among middle-aged, cognitively intact individuals.
 This information is critical when evaluating diet to prevent brain aging and dementia.

-Akbaraly et al examined nutritional quality as a predictor of hippocampal volume, a well-established marker of Alzheimer’s disease risk, in a prospective cohort of community-dwelling participants from the Whitehall II study, which was designed to investigate long-term health outcomes, particularly cardiovascular disease prevalence and mortality rates, among 10,308 British civil servants recruited from 1985 to 1988.1 Participants were 35 to 55 years of age at the beginning of the study.
+Akbaraly et al examined nutritional quality as a predictor of hippocampal volume, a well-established marker of Alzheimer’s disease risk, in a prospective cohort of community-dwelling participants from the Whitehall II study, which was designed to investigate long-term health outcomes, particularly cardiovascular disease prevalence and mortality rates, among 10,308 British civil servants recruited between 1985 and 1988.1 Participants were 35-55 years of age at the beginning of the study.
 Two-thirds were men and one-third women.

-Akbaraly et al focused on a subset of 459 participants who received serial dietary exams and a magnetic resonance imaging (MRI) scan of the brain an average of 11 years after the study began.
+Akbaraly et al focused on a subset of 459 participants who received serial dietary exams and an MRI of the brain an average of 11 years after the study began.
 Investigators asked participants to use food frequency questionnaires to track their food patterns over the previous 11 years, and conducted examinations approximately every five years.
-MRI scans were performed once, in 2015-2016.
+MRI scans were performed once, from 2015-2016.
 At the time, participants were an average of 60 years of age and 19% were female.

 After adjusting for age, sex, and total calorie intake, higher AHEI scores were significantly associated with larger hippocampal volumes.
-Each one-point increment in AHEI scores was associated with an increase in hippocampal volume by up to 92.5 cc.
-This effect was independent of a variety of possible confounding factors, such as occupational grade, physical activity, smoking habits, presence of cardiometabolic disorders, cognitive impairment, and depressive symptoms.
-Additionally, participants who maintained a healthy diet or improved their diet throughout the course of the study had larger hippocampal volumes compared to those who ate a poor-quality diet.
+Each 8.7-point (one standard deviation) increment in AHEI scores was associated with an increase in hippocampal volume by up to 92.5 cc.
+This effect was independent of several possible confounding factors, such as occupational grade, physical activity, smoking habits, presence of cardiometabolic disorders, cognitive impairment, and depressive symptoms.
+Additionally, participants who maintained a healthy diet or improved their diet throughout the course of the study showed larger hippocampal volumes compared to those who ate a poor-quality diet.